 360 Counseling is proud to partner with the John Morroni Legacy Foundation offering Grant funded services for First Responders and their families.
 If you would like to see if you qualify, simply fill out the application at http://www.morronifoundation.org/first-responders-mental-health.

 Our team at 360 Counseling understands how to assist first responders and there families.

-Cathi Long, LMFT was in the Military for 10 years and a Law Enforcement officer for over 16 years and am married to a SWAT Sergeant.
-I understand what the job can do to add stress to a marriage and the strain it can put on families.
+Cathi Long, LMFT was in the Military for 10 years and a Law Enforcement officer for over 16 years in Pinellas County.
+She understands what the job can do to add stress to a marriage and the strain it can put on families.
 We will work together as a cohesive team to identify solutions to presenting problems in a safe comfortable confidential environment.

 Tips for Strengthening a Law Enforcement Marriage:

 - Leave the stress of the job, at the job.
 Learn to switch gears and pay attention to your spouse when you walk in the front door at home.

 - Become an active listener to your spouse’s needs.